Pod-Point/form-components/README.md

 composer require pod-point/form-components:^3.0
 ```

-Then in Laravel include the service provider in your `config/app.php` file:
+Then in Laravel, include the service provider in your `config/app.php` file:

 ```php
 PodPoint\FormComponents\FormComponentsServiceProvider::class,